-These composers were from different continents during the 19th and early 20th centuries, but their lives and music crossed borders and have reached people all around the globe.
+Many of these composers were from different continents during the 19th and early 20th centuries (the Romantic Era), but their lives and music crossed borders and have reached people all around the globe.
 Learning about their music may inspire you to learn more about their countries.